-- Tech Committee will receive a briefing of the Work Program at its February 5th meeting and will be briefed again on March 4th. - TPB will receive draft of the FY 2017 CCWP at its February meeting and will release the CCWP for public comment.
-Will be asked to approve at its March meeting. - ► TIP adjustments, if any, will be made and funding commitments secured by June. - Program begins July 1.
+- Tech Committee received a briefing of the Work Program at its February 5th meeting and will be briefed again on March 4th. - TPB will receive draft of the FY 2017 CCWP at its February meeting and the document will be released for public comment.
+The TPB will be asked to approve the CCWP at its March meeting. - TIP adjustments, if any, will be made and funding commitments secured by June. - Program begins July 1.